 1923-2016?

-It’s unclear what high school she graduated from (some articles say Montclair, however, she lived in Newark during high school age.)
+It’s unclear what high school she graduated from.
 After graduation, articles claim she won a chance to sing at the Apollo but her parents disapproved.
 She got married, had two sons, and eventually was contracted by agent Phil Moore, after working with Joe Morris.

-By later in life, Faye remarried Clarence Jones and her name was “Fannie Jones of Englewood, NJ” and “Fannie Tuell Adams-Jones” in family obituaries.
+Later in life, Faye married Clarence Jones and her name is listed “Fannie Jones of Englewood, NJ” and “Fannie Tuell Adams-Jones” in family obituaries.
 Some sources say she died in 2016, and this seems likely as she is no longer listed in her sister’s 2017 obituary.

 Fanny had three sisters Eleanor, Phola and Anna.
 Anna (Reverend Anna) is mentioned frequently in the Newark Herald News and in the columns of Tiny Prince.
 She had her own radio show on WBHI.
 However, Anna was much older than Fanny and in an article in the New York Age, states that she grew up in Montclair.
 She is not listed on any censuses in the family’s Newark home.